 Then, you’ll need to think about why you want to teach overseas.
 The next couple of questions will help you choose the right kind of program and destination for you.

 2. What are you looking to get out of teaching overseas?

 This is an important question to ask.
 When I traveled to teach, I didn’t really know what my goals were.
 And without knowing what my goals were, it was difficult to know whether I was achieving them.
 Of course, once I was in the classroom I wanted my students to learn, but I didn’t know anything beyond that.

 Some of you may want to experience a different part of the world with a culture vastly different from your own.
 If that’s you, you might consider teaching in Vietnam.
 Others are looking to make good money, like many jobs in South Korea have to offer.
 Some do it for the teaching experience or to experience a paradise away from home.
 If this is you, you might consider teaching in Nicaragua.

 It may be worth your while to explore Lonely Planet and grab both a travel guide and a phrasebook that’s relevant to the region where you’d like to live abroad.
 Try to learn a little bit about the language, culture, etiquette and way of life there.
 Does it sound right for you?

-If you want to make a difference in the lives of people in an underprivileged area, consider Teach for America (U.S. citizens only) or World Teach.
+If you want to make a difference in the lives of people in an underprivileged area, consider Teach for America (U.S. citizens only) or Go Overseas.
 Know why you’re traveling to teach before you go, and you’ll have a good idea of whether you’re meeting your own goals.